Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Rodan is typically featured as an ally to Godzilla but has also been a foe.
 He is an irradiated Pteranodon who can produce shockwaves when flying and powerful winds by flapping his wings.

-He was initially named Radon, a contraction of Pteranodon, but had his name changed to Rodan for English-speaking markets so as not to be confused with the element radon.
+He was initially named Radon, a contraction of Pteranodon, but had his name changed to Rodan for English-speaking markets to be confused with the element radon.

 Rodan made his Godzilla debut in the 1964 film Ghidorah, the Three-Headed Monster.